guebre-aziz/wec-server/README.md

 # weConnect [server side]

-weConnect's a react social web-app
+weConnect's a react social network web-app

 ## Description

 This is the server side of the project weConnect.
-It' a social platform where you can get registred, logged in, pubblic posts and follow other users.
+It' a social network  platform where you can get registred, logged in, pubblic posts and follow other users.

 ## Getting Started